ashleyallphin/liri-node-app/README.md

    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-     * It will run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
+     * It will run `spotify-this-song` for "I Want it That Way," as the text requests in `random.txt`.